Enter the time, initial quantity, and final quantity into the calculator to determine the D-Value.

 The following formula is used to calculate a D Value.

 D = t / [ log10 (Q1) – log10 (Q2) ]

 - t is the total time that has passed

 - Q2 is the final quantity

 D Value Definition

 What is a d-value?
-A d-value is a term used to describe the total time it takes to reduce a quantity by 1 log factor, or 90%.
-This value is most often used in biology to measure decreases in microorganisms over time, but it can also be used in other statistical analysis.
+A d-value is a term used to describe the total time it takes to reduce a quantity by 1 log factor or 90%.
+This value is most often used in biology to measure decreases in microorganisms over time, but it can also be used in other statistical analyses.

 How to calculate d-value?

 For this example, the initial quantity is 1,000,000.

 Measuring the total time, in this case, yields 30 minutes.